ELF-Conan/synthetic-monitoring-platform/README.md

 ### Configuration
 1. (Optional) Configure Prometheus and Grafana according to your environment.
-2. To configure the monitoring targets and behavior of the platform, edit the monitoring_config.yml file located in the root directory.
+2. To configure the monitoring targets and behavior of the platform, edit the monitoring_config.yml file located in the config directory.
 Here are the available configuration options:

 - **`ping_targets`**:A list of targets to be monitored with ping.
 Each target has the following properties:
   - **`host`**: The hostname or IP address of the target.